Leroux: Paul Leroux

 Native of Granby Quebec.
 I am told Leroux is an ex-seminarian.
 He alleges he was sexually abused as a teen when he sang in the church choir.
 He was a former supervisor at residential schools in Northern Saskatchewan and Inuvik, NWT.
 1979 convicted for sex abuse of boy in Inuvik.
 Convicted 1998 for sex abuse of a number of boys at Grollier Hall residential school in Inuvik.
 I am told that at that trial he was defiant – accusing the victims of forcing sexual contact.
 The trial was part of what is referred to as the Grollier Hall trials – tried and and convicted of sex abuse of boys in separate Grollier Hall trials were Jerzy George Maczynski, Jean Comeau, and Father Martin Houston.

 September 2011: 13 charges of indecent assault laid in relation to allegations of sex abuse of boys age 3 to 18 at Beauval Indian Residential School between 1960 to 1967.
-Again Leroux is defiant, claiming these current 2011 charges are “copy-cat” charges.
-03 May 2012: after conclusion of preliminary hearing has been ordered to stand trial.
+Again Leroux was defiant, claiming these current 2011 charges are “copy-cat” charges.
+03 May 2012: after conclusion of preliminary hearing was ordered to stand trial.
+Tried by the Court of Queen’s Bench in North Battleford, Saskatchewan.

 Grollier Hall and “The Devil of Grollier Hall”